> About Us > Governors

 LGB Castlefields Local Governing Body

 FC Finance Committee

 Donovan has lived in Bridgnorth for a little over 30 years.
 He and his wife Rosemary have four grown up children and six grandchildren.
 They are both members of Bridgnorth Baptist Church where Donovan is Chair of Trustees.
 For 12 years, up to 2008, Donovan was Headteacher of Idsall School, an 11-18 Secondary School and Specialist Sports College in Shifnal.
 He was a representative member of the Schools Forum and Central Policy Group for secondary education in Shropshire.
 From 2008-2011 he worked with schools in Shropshire, Worcestershire and Birmingham as a School Improvement Partner and National Challenge Adviser.
 During this time he was commissioned to deliver training for Governing Bodies, to conduct school performance reviews, and to support self evaluation in relation to Ofsted inspection criteria.

-Deputy Head Teacher and Year 6 class teacher.
+Acting Deputy Head and Year 6 class teacher.